clouedoc/clouedoc/README.md

   - Python (I hated it, then I was put to work into a Python codebase, and now I am a bit more measured.)
   - Go (I use it when I need performance or want to mimic TLS/h2 perfectly)
   - Kotlin (always useful when automating Android apps 😃)
+  - Bash
+  - SQL
 - Databases: I love PostgreSQL and had a bad experience with MongoDB early on.
 I am fascinated by distributed databases like Cassandra.
-- Queues: I like RabbitMQ mainly because I need interoperability, but I feel like it misses something...
-I'd like to have some kind of framework around it. 👀
+I recently started using ClickHouse.
+- Queues: I like RabbitMQ, but the boilerplate is a bit too much for me...

 ### Productivity